IPX1031 Insight Blog

 Frequently, listing your property with the hopes of completing a 1031 Exchange can cause stress because of the 1031 Exchange deadlines.

-However, that has temporarily changed due to the recent update to the disaster extensions impacting most counties in California and affected counties in Georgia and Alabama.
 If you are a resident of or have your principal place of business in California, Georgia or Alabama, you may be considered an “affected taxpayer” that is eligible to significantly extend the 1031 Exchange timelines.
 To determine if you are an “affected taxpayer” please review this blog post on our website and consult with your tax advisor.

 The recently released update extension not only delays the tax filing deadline to October 16, 2023, it could also extend your 1031 Exchange deadlines until October 16, 2023 as well!